Skip to main content

 Unlock special perks, opening updates, and exclusive invitation about our grand opening party by leaving your email below.

-Be among the first to experience the ultimate cold-plunge and Finnish sauna experience by signing up to receive exclusive updates before our grand opening.
+Be among the first to experience the ultimate cold-plunge and finnish sauna San Diego experience by signing up to receive exclusive updates before our grand opening.

-The RAPID Founder's Club is completely free to join!
+The RAPID Founder's Club is open to everyone!